Looking way beyond the now

 The allocation to Rio Tinto warrants a brief mention.
 The managers say that the company has a diversified portfolio of high-quality assets with key strengths in iron ore, copper and aluminium.
 They believe that the growing demand for these materials – both to build renewable infrastructure required for the transition into a low carbon economy and from a further boost from fiscal stimulus-led infrastructure spending – combined with constrained supply growth, will result in improved pricing.
 This should allow Rio Tinto to generate very attractive returns for shareholders in the future.

-At its annual general meeting (AGM) on 5 August 2021, shareholders approved proposals to allow the trust to invest up to 10% of BGUK’s total assets (at the time of investment) in private (unlisted/unquoted) companies.
+At its AGM on 5 August 2021, shareholders approved proposals to allow the trust to invest up to 10% of BGUK’s total assets (at the time of investment) in private companies.
 Any private investment needs to have a market valuation in the region of £500m or more, whilst offering something that cannot be accessed in the listed space at the time of investment.
 BGUK’s managers say that they are generally interesting opportunities in the late-stage private market and that the trust’s closed-end structure is well suited to investing in these.

-The managers highlight that there has been a trend of companies staying private for longer (they cite the recent initial public offering (IPO) of Wise as a company that previously might have come to market sooner, in their view) and believe that the new authorisation will allow them to get exposure to such opportunities earlier and at potentially more competitive prices.
+The managers highlight that there has been a trend of companies staying private for longer (they cite the recent IPO of Wise as a company that previously might have come to market sooner, in their view) and believe that the new authorisation will allow them to get exposure to such opportunities earlier and at potentially more competitive prices.
 Consequently, while they are not in a rush to deploy cash into private investments, they expect the new authorisation to be value-accretive over time.
 Private investments will be subject to the same bottom-up analysis and debate that is applied to the trust’s listed investments (see below).
 It is noteworthy that over the past couple of years, Baillie Gifford has assessed over a thousand private companies, approximately 180 of which were UK businesses.
 Of these 180, clients of Baillie Gifford invested in eight names across a number of different sectors; two of these have subsequently listed and one has been subject to a takeover.
-Whilst BGUK is able to purchase private investments from existing investors, it is expected that most investments will be acquired as part of funding rounds.
+Whilst BGUK is able to purchase secondary positions, it is expected that most investments will be acquired as part of funding rounds.

 Investment philosophy and process